-Occurrence.
 Perchlorate has been used heavily by the DOD and its contractors, and perchlorate contamination has been found near weapons and rocket fuel manufacturing facilities and disposal sites, research facilities, and military bases.
 Fireworks, road flares, construction sites, and other manufacturing activities and facilities also have been sources of contamination.
 Moreover, perchlorate occurs naturally (in West Texas, for example), is present in organic fertilizer imported from Chile, and can occur as a breakdown product of other products.
 It has been detected in drinking water sources, primarily in the Southwest and in scattered locations across the country.
 Contamination has been found most often in ground water, including some large aquifers in California.

 In 1999, EPA required public water systems to monitor for perchlorate under the Unregulated Contaminant Monitoring Rule (UCMR) to determine the frequency and levels at which it is present in public water supplies nationwide.
 The UCMR required monitoring by all systems serving more than 10,000 persons and by a sample of smaller systems.
-Of some 3,700 water systems tested, perchlorate was detected in 153 systems in 26 states and two commonwealths, including 58 systems in California.
+Of 3,865 public water systems tested, perchlorate was detected at levels greater than or equal to 4 $\mu$ g/L (the minimum detection level of the test) in 160 (4.1%) systems in 26 states and two commonwealths, including 58 systems in California.
 In 14 systems, perchlorate levels exceeded EPA's preliminary remediation goal of 24.5 ppb.
-California has required more comprehensive monitoring, and perchlorate has been detected at least twice in 241 active or standby sources of drinking water in that state since 2002.
-In 2005, EPA reported perchlorate contamination at 65 DOD facilities, 7 other federal facilities, and 37 private sites.
-All sampling results combined (i.e., soil, public and private drinking water wells, groundwater monitoring wells, and surface water), the Government Accountability Office reported that perchlorate has been found at 395 sites.
+Approximately 1.9% (637) of a total of 34,331 samples collected by the systems had detections of perchlorate at levels of 4 $\mu$ g/L or greater.
+The average concentration of perchlorate for the samples with positive detections was 9.85 $\mu$ g/L. California has required more comprehensive monitoring, and perchlorate has been detected at least twice in 241 active or standby sources of drinking water in that state since 2002.

+In 2005, EPA reported perchlorate contamination had been found at 65 DOD facilities, 7 other federal facilities, and 37 private sites.
+All sampling results combined (i.e., soil, public and private drinking water wells, groundwater monitoring wells, and surface water), the Government Accountability Office reported that perchlorate had been detected at 395 sites.
+2